 A diagnostic assessment utilises a combination of clinical interview and observation, previous reports and standardised tests to determine whether or not the person meets DSM5 diagnostic criteria for an autism spectrum condition, whether other conditions are also present, and whether further assessment is needed.

 The Assessment Process

-1. Please contact the clinic via email or telephone.
+1. Initial contact.
+Please contact the clinic via email or telephone.
 You will speak to our Receptionist, Claire, who collect some further information regarding your child, the concerns you have, and what has prompted you to consider an ASD diagnostic assessment.
 If you have not seen any other professionals regarding your concerns prior to contacting Every Mind, Claire will recommend an optional 'screening' appointment with one of our highly trained clinical psychologists.

 2. 'Screening' Appointment.
 This optional appointment with one of our highly trained clinical psychologists will be an opportunity to meet your child to help decide if a formal diagnostic assessment is the best route to take at this time.
 The psychologist may suggest progressing to a formal assessment, which we can arrange after this appointment, or she may suggest an alternative route, which she can discuss at this meeting.
 This session is generally quite relaxed with opportunities for play or discussion (depending on your child's age).
 During the screening appointment, the psychologist will also be considering sensory and motor differences.
 If any are observed or discussed, an Occupational Therapy assessment will be suggested as part of the ASD diagnostic assessment.

 3. Diagnostic assessment.
 This includes:

 - A full and comprehensive parental interview to capture the developmental history (4-6 hours long)